arnisafazla/CS490-Senior-Research-Project/README.md

 Implementation Details:
 1. Use Keras CNN for emotion recognition model.

-Visualizing your model
+Visualizing your model:
 1.	https://machinelearningmastery.com/visualize-deep-learning-neural-network-model-keras/
 2.	https://keras.io/api/utils/model_plotting_utils/

-Similar work for generating
+Similar work for generating images:
 1. J. Xu, J. Broekens, K. Hindriks, and M. A. Neerincx, “Robot mood is contagious: effects of robot body language in the imitation game,” in Proceedings of the 2014 international conference on Autonomous agents and multi-agent systems.
 International Foundation for Autonomous Agents and Multiagent Systems, 2014, pp. 973–980.